MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Use image recognition to record on Citrix

-There are two options to record on Citrix with UI flows.
+There are two options to record on Citrix with Windows recorder (V1).

 ### Option 1: record a Citrix application or desktop already open on your machine